AI Glossary

 Extraction or Keyphrase Extraction

-It is a process of identifying and extracting important words or phrases from a text document.
-It’s like summarizing a text by picking out the main points.
+The process of identifying and extracting essential words or phrases from a text.

 Facial Recognition

-Facial recognition is a technology that identifies or verifies a person based on their facial image.
-It compares a face’s features to a database of known faces.
+A technology that identifies or verifies a person by comparing their facial features to a database of known faces.

 Foundation Model